 It is a paradise for tourists of all kinds, whether natural lovers, environmental lovers, wild animal enthusiasts, bird watchers or those who look for physical modern entertainments.
 Natural beauty is abundant in this majestic city, with ranges of pretty big hills, golden beaches along the Bay of Bengal coastline and natural valleys.
 The city has maintained its greatest appeal to the tourists all along the centuries.
 The beaches are against a setting of low ranges of scenic hills and lush greenery spotted with quiet coves and creeks.

 Vizag is surrounded by three amazing hills, Sri Venkateswara Konda, Ross hill and Dargah konda.
 Each hill carries the legacy of housing the shrines dedicated to three different religions.
 Venkateswara temple is dedicated to Lord Shiva on Venkateswara Konda; Church of the Virgin Mary on Ross hill and the tomb of a Muslim saint, Baba Ishaq Madina Dargah on Dargah Konda.

 The popular tourist attractions are Kailasagiri Hill Park, VUDA Park, Mudsarlova, Dantapuram, Simhachalam Temple, Rushikonda Beach and Araku, a scenic hill-station.
 The city boasts of a submarine museum known as 'Smritika' at Rama Krishna Beach, the first of its kind in South Asia.

-To visit and experience Andhra Pradesh hassle-free, view Andhra Pradesh Tour Packages
+To visit and experience Visakhapatnam hassle-free, view Visakhapatnam tour packages

 Jan 16, 2012 11:41 AM